Facebook Pixel Jonesville Reconciliation Workgroup | Western Kentucky University

 (1) Add honorific naming of spaces on campus after Jonesville: The university will identify an appropriate and symbolic location on campus to recognize the importance of the Jonesville neighborhood area in the footprint of campus.
 We will also work to recognize those who were displaced and those who trace their lineage to Jonesville.

-(2) Host an annual reunion/conference for Jonesville residents/descendants and WKU community: As part of their work, the works was asked to organize an annual gathering to bring together residents and descendants of those who lived in the neighborhood with members of the WKU and Bowling Green Communities.
+(2) Host an annual reunion/conference for Jonesville residents/descendants and WKU community: As part of their work, the workgroup was asked to organize an annual gathering to bring together residents and descendants of those who lived in the neighborhood with members of the WKU and Bowling Green Communities.

 Jonesville Reconciliation Workgroup includes: